gmyoungblood-parc/docker-alpine-ardupilot/scripts/README.md

 ## `entryPoint.sh`

 The script runs as the entry point for the container at startup (overriding the container's default one), in support of the system id setting by `runMAV.sh`.
-It is not meant to be called directly, but you may wish to edit it for further customisation.
+Thus it is not meant to be called directly, though you may wish to edit it for further customisation.